Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Pre-Training a Diverse Dual Policy in Simulation

 \subsection{Shielding}

 We leverage a least-restrictive control law, i.e., \textit{shielding}, to reduce the number of safety violations in both training and deployment.
 Suppose we have two policies: performance-pursuing policy $\policy^\perf$ and safety-pursuing (backup) policy $\policy^\backup$.
-Before we apply a candidate action from the performance-pursuing policy, we use a shielding classifier $\Delta^\shield$ to check if it is safe.
+Before we apply a candidate action from the performance-pursuing policy, we use a shielding discriminator $\Delta^\shield$ to check if it is safe.
 We replace the proposed action with the action from the backup policy if and only if that candidate action is deemed to result in safety violations in the future.
 The shielding criterion is summarized in \eqref{eq:shielding}.
 This ensures minimum intervention by the backup policy while the performance policy guides the robot towards the target \cite{fisac2019AGS, alshiekh2017safe}.

 The safety value function learned by DSBE represents the maximum cost along the trajectory in the future if following the learned policy.
 If we define the safety margin function $\consFunc_\env(\state)$ to be the closest distance to the obstacles, then $Q^\backup(\obs, \ctrl)$ represents the closest distance of the robot to the obstacles in the future.
-Based on this, we propose a \textit{Value-based shielding} with the threshold having a physical interpretation, i.e., a margin from the failure.
-Once the robot receives the current observation $\obs$ and uses performance policy to generate action $\ctrl^\perf$, the backup policy overrides the action if and only if $Q^\backup(\obs, \ctrl^\perf) > v_{thr}$.
+Based on this, we propose a \textit{value-based shielding} with the threshold having a physical interpretation, i.e., a margin from the failure.
+Once the robot receives the current observation $\obs$ and uses performance policy to generate action $\policy^\perf(\obs)$, the backup policy overrides the action if and only if $Q^\backup(\obs, \ctrl^\perf) > v_{thr}$.
+In other words, the shielding discriminator is defined as below

 Fig.~\ref{fig:diverse_shielding_toy} shows an example of shielding that prevents applying unsafe actions from the performance policy (replace the red dotted lines with green dotted lines in the inset).
 We compare the safety state-action value function based on DSBE with ones by sparse safety indicators \citep{srinivasan2020learning, thananjeyan2021recovery} in Sec.~\ref{sec:hj_risk_comparison} and Fig.~\ref{fig:backup_critic}; our approach affords much better safety during training and deployment.